crossbeam-rs/rfcs/text/2017-10-06-api-layers.md

     // Once a `Local` is unregistered, `pin()` or `unregister()` should not be called later. pub unsafe fn unregister(&self, global: &Global);
-    // deregisters itself from the global.
+    // unregisters itself from the global.

     ... // other methods
 }